ivarejao/vibdata/docs/datasets/EAS.md

 - The dataset contains one csv file per measurement.
 All files are packed into one zip-file.

-- Rotation: Hz
+- Rotation Speed: 630 ~ 2330 RPM (Development Dataset) and 1060 ~ 1900 RPM (Evaluation Datasets)

 - Classes: Balanced and Unbalanced

 - Domain: Time

-- Sample rate: 4096 samples per second
+- Sample Rate: 4096 samples per second

 ## Summary